 MyTrucking is 7 years old this year!
 The original MyTrucking prototype application was developed by founder Sam Orsborn for a couple of mates at Wairarapa Livestock Transport (WLT).
 Not long after getting it up and running at WLT, Josh Hawkins from Martinborough Transport saw it and asked for a copy.
 Jump forward a bit to late 2013, another trucker caught wind of this software and asked for a copy too.
 Sam, being the smart dude he is, knew you can’t just keep making copies of a database file – does not scale – so he hired a team, and the rest is history!
 Our software is now cloud based, and in the offices of over 400 transport companies, across four countries and in the hands of more than 5000 drivers.
-Along the way we’ve learnt a LOT, but it boils down to these 7 things…
+Along the way we’ve learned a LOT, but it boils down to these 7 things…

 - Owner Operators are king (and queen!)